-In book publishing, a remainder is a book that is remaindered, that is, sold at a steep discount because it is remaindered, or no longer needed by the publisher.
-The publisher may return the remaindered books to the wholesaler, or may sell them to a remainder dealer.
-In either case, the books are sold at a greatly reduced price, usually far below the original retail price.
-The vast majority of remaindered books are remaindered because they are unsold books that the publisher has returned to the wholesaler.
-The publisher may also remainder a book that is out of print.
-In this case, the publisher is selling off the remaining inventory of a book that is no longer being printed.
-A small number of books are remaindered because they are damaged, but this is relatively rare.
+In the world of publishing, a remainder is a book sold at a significantly discounted price because it has not been sold and is no longer needed by the publisher.
+Publishers return unsold copies of books to wholesalers or sell them to a remainder dealer; either way, the books get sold in large quantities at vastly reduced prices – often well below cost.
+Most remaindered books are simply because the publisher has returned them to the wholesaler; a book might also be remaindered if it’s out of print – if the publisher is selling off all remaining copies of something that will no longer be produced.
+Occasionally books are remaindered because they are damaged, but this constitutes only a small proportion.

 In the book industry, the term “remainder” has another meaning.
 It can describe the small number of books from a print run that was not sold to retailers or libraries; for example, “I bought a remainder of that book.”
 Publishers sell these remaining books to remainder dealers at meager prices.
 Most remaining books are unsold copies that publishers have returned to wholesalers.

 The concept of remainder holds excellent significance within books and publishing.
 In its simplest terms, a remainder denotes any unsold copies of a book that are subsequently returned to the publisher by the bookseller.
 Most books find their market and are ultimately purchased by readers through conventional channels, including various bookstores; however, quite a few are also sold via online retailers, libraries, and elsewhere.
 Furthermore, many titles end up being remaindered — that is, sold off cheaply by publishers to clear out stock.